apiato/documentation/docs/components/main-components/requests.md

 being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.

-To generate new requests you may use the `apiato:generate:request` interactive command:
+To generate new requests you may use the `apiato:make:request` interactive command:

 ```
-php artisan apiato:generate:request
+php artisan apiato:make:request
 ```

 ## Definition & Principles